Constitution stops Charles becoming Britain's 'green' king

 “But I know this important work will go on in the trusted hands of others,” he added.

-Like Charles, William, 40, has made climate change one of his main advocacy topics, and last year he made his mark by awarding the first Earthshot Prize, an ambitious “legacy project” the prince founded to award millions of pounds in grants for environmental initiatives around the world over the next 10 years.
+Like Charles, William, 40, has made climate change one of his main advocacy topics.
+Last year he made his mark by awarding the first Earthshot Prize, an ambitious “legacy project” the prince founded to award millions of pounds in grants for environmental initiatives around the world over the next 10 years.
 His efforts, however, have been undermined by criticism that his conservation charity invested in a bank that is one of the world’s biggest backers of fossil fuels.

 Follow AP’s climate and environment coverage at https://apnews.com/hub/climate-and-environment